-Charles Hamilton Houston pay and equal access to public transportation and education.
+Charles Hamilton Houston

+tion and education.
 Before his premature death in 1950, he worked on what became Bolling v.
 Sharpe, the local case folded into the landmark Supreme Court case Brown v.
 Board of Education.

-(1) 6 Langston Hughes Residence 1749 S Street, NW Langston Hughes (1902-1967), a major poet and leading artist of the New Negro Renaissance, lived with his family in a number of Washington locations between 1924 and 1926.
+6 Langston Hughes Residence

+1749 S Street, NW

+Langston Hughes (1902-1967), a major poet and leading artist of the New Negro Renaissance, lived with his family in a number of Washington locations between 1924 and 1926.
 While writing poetry, he worked as a personal assistant to historian Carter G. Woodson.
 He also worked as a busboy at the Wardman Park Hotel (now Marriott Wardman Park), where he met white poet Vachel Lindsay, who became a mentor.
-Hughes's

-aton Hughes by Winold Reiss

-first book, Weary Blues (1926), was inspired by Winold Reiss by the working-class culture that flourished on Washington's Seventh Street.
+Hughes's first book, Weary Blues (1926), was inspired by the working-class culture that flourished on Washington's Seventh Street.
 His 1940 autobiography, The Big Sea, describes his experiences as a struggling poet confronting "Washington Society."
 See Trail 4 for Carter G. Woodson residence.

-TRAIL

-Georgetown